Nora Barnacle: Legacy

 In 1980, the play Nora Barnacle by Maureen Charlton, depicting the life of Barnacle and Joyce, debuted at the Dublin Theatre Festival.
 The Washington Post described the play as "the finest piece of theatre at this or at other theatre festival since The Cherry Orchard with Siobhán McKenna in 1968".

 In 1988, Nora Barnacle was the subject of a biography by Brenda Maddox, Nora: A Biography of Nora Joyce.
 In 2000, this biography was adapted into the film Nora directed by Pat Murphy, starring Susan Lynch and Ewan McGregor.

 In 2004, an erotic letter from Joyce to Barnacle sold at Sotheby's for £240,800, a record amount for a modern-day letter at auction.

 A novel, Nora, by Nuala O'Connor, was published in 2021.

 In 2023, Mary Morrissy published Penelope Unbound, a novel which imagined a different outcome to the life of Nora Barnacle and Joyce after they arrived in Trieste in 1904.

-Nora Barnacle House Museum: Nora's childhood home in Bowling Green, Galway has been converted into a small museum dedicated to her life.
+Nora's childhood home in Bowling Green, Galway has been converted into the Nora Barnacle House Museum, a small museum dedicated to her life.